rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > Big Stone: It makes me uncomfortable.

 - *Eurydice*, Sarah Ruhl

+> Fyodor Pavlovich was drunk when he heard the news of her death; they say he ran through the streets and began shouting, raising his hands to the sky in joy: “Lord, now lettest Thou Thy servant depart in peace.”
+But according to other people, he wept like a little child, so much so, it was said, that it was pitiful even to look at him, in spite of all the disgust with him one might feel.
+It’s very possible that both versions are true — that is, he rejoiced at his liberation and wept for his liberator, at the same time.
+Indeed, in most cases, even criminals are more naïve and openhearted than we suppose.
+And we are, too.

+- *The Brothers Karamazov*, Fyodor Dostoevsky (trans.
+Michael R. Katz)

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.